Above: Eva McKend reports on the Clemmons Family Farm, WCAX Television Local Vermont News. June 11, 2016.

 |

-The Clemmons Family Farm honors the extraordinary lives of Jackson and Lydia Clemmons, who have owned the farm, located in Charlotte, Vermont, since 1962.
-The farm is in a gradual transition phase from a private family-owned farm to being under the stewardship of a non-profit organization.
+Clemmons Family Farm honors the extraordinary lives of Jackson and Lydia Clemmons, who owned the farm, located in Charlotte, Vermont, for 61 years- from 1962 to 2023.
+The property underwent a gradual and intentional transition from being a private family-owned farm to being under the stewardship of an African-American led non-profit organization as a cultural heritage asset and a platform for Black history, arts, and economic empowerment.
 We actively promote the deeper understanding and appreciation of African American and African diaspora history, arts, and culture.
 We foster opportunities to learn from our past, shape our present, and invest in our future.

 What We Do.

-The Clemmons Family Farm mobilizes the power of African-American and African diaspora history, art, culture and people to build a loving and supportive multicultural community in Vermont-- and to both conserve and preserve the physical farm as an African-American owned land and cultural heritage asset for future generations.
-We support a growing network of Vermont artists of African descent with professional development, paid engagements, opportunities to collaborate with other artists, and advocacy for equity in the arts and culture sector.
+Clemmons Family Farm mobilizes the power of African-American and African diaspora history, art, culture and people to build a loving and supportive multicultural community in Vermont-- and to both conserve and preserve the physical farm as an African-American owned land and cultural heritage asset for future generations.
+We support a growing network of Vermont artists who bear the cultures of the African diaspora with professional development, paid engagements, opportunities to collaborate with other artists, and advocacy for equity in the arts and culture sector.

 Our mission is to be “more than a farm” by offering curated opportunities for visitors to celebrate the history, culture, arts and sciences of the African-American and African diaspora in a magical setting.
 Our arts and culture programs include: